 With the country of Croatia full of delights – from the amazing coastline and its islands to its national and nature parks, its exciting cities and picturesque inland areas to explore – it is no surprise that many visitors to Croatia want to see as many locations as possible, perhaps in a short amount of time.
 We do have specific itineraries (from just a weekend to three weeks plus!) to help travellers, plus a guide on What Not to Miss in Croatia to make sure you don’t miss out on the best places to see.
 But if you’re keen to see as much of Croatia as possible without doing too much planning, you may well opt for one of the multi-day tours of Croatia. u Here’s our guide to some of the best tours you can join.

-Please note: all of the below tours are booked through tours company Viator.
-All tours are then run by established and experienced local agencies in Croatia.
+Please note: many of the below tours are booked through tours company Viator.
+These tours are then run by established and experienced local agencies in Croatia.

 Here are some of the tour options if you fancy visiting some of the highlights of Croatia over a period of a week or longer.